projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    - Click **Load a default launch script** from the **Launch Setting** menu.

-   - Select one launch setting xml from the menu.
+   - Select one launch setting XML file from the menu.

-   - Import the local launch setting xml by clicking **Import XML**.
+   - Import the local launch setting XML file by clicking **Import XML**.

 #.
-Select one scenario for the current launch setting from the **Select Scenario** drop down box.
+Select one scenario for the current launch setting from the **Select Scenario** drop-down box.

 #.
 Configure the items for the current launch setting.